Partial Discharge Test

 Systems often degrade in an unknown manner.
 In most cases, early changes in motor condition will be the first indication that there is a problem.
 These changes are best detected by conducting a Surge and Partial Discharge test on the motor with a motor analyzer.
 If the surge test fails, the motor condition is critical.
 If the surge test passes, a PD test will provide valuable information about the condition of the motor and the motor’s power system, and provide early warning of insulation breakdown.

-Modern motor analyzers such as the Electrom iTIG II Winding Analyzer can include PD measurements, an important and cost-effective tool to detect insulation weaknesses early and diagnose motor systems that use inverter drives.
-With the iTIG II, Partial Discharge measurements can be part of a fully automatic sequence of tests.
+Modern motor analyzers such as the Electrom iTIG III Winding Analyzer can include PD measurements, an important and cost-effective tool to detect insulation weaknesses early and diagnose motor systems that use inverter drives.
+With the iTIG III, Partial Discharge measurements can be part of a fully automatic sequence of tests.

 On the following pages we will address more details about the Partial Discharge test, how Electrom Instruments measure PD, and how PD is used as an analysis tool: